contest-framework/server-old/README.md

 This software is based on an idea described by Gary Bernhard in his excellent [Destroy All Software screencasts](https://www.destroyallsoftware.com/screencasts/catalog/running-tests-asynchronously).
-If you find this software useful, subscribe to Gary's other talks and presentations!
+If you find this software useful, subscribe to Gary's talks and presentations for more of his cool ideas!

 ## Development